Course Descriptions

 Examines research design and methods most commonly used in communication disorders with emphasis on understanding and applying research to inform everyday clinical decisions.

-A course on interdisciplinary assessment and service delivery for children 0-5 years of age.
-This course will prepare students for early intervention with infants and toddlers at risk for or presenting communication disorders.
+A course on interdisciplinary assessment and service delivery for children 0-3 years of age.
+This course will prepare students for early intervention with infants and toddlers at risk for or presenting with communication disorders.

 CSD 503.
 Grad Seminar in Research.
 1-3 Hour.